Geeks in Phoenix

 Five things to look at to protect your computer when working from home

 With more and more people working from home, keeping your personal computer safe and secure is essential.
-There is always somebody out there that will want to get your information and data.
+There is always somebody out there who wants to get your information and data.
 So here are five (5) things to look at to protect your computer when working from home.

 Five things to look at to protect your computer when working from home

-It is hard not to be paranoid when it comes to the security of your computer at home.
+It is hard not to be paranoid about your computer's security at home.
 You hear about all the ways that the bad guys can get access to your data.
 But with a few simple changes, you can harden the security of your personal computer.

 E-mail